-The advantages of digitization and the advances forecast by Moore's law can be seen in the increasingly enhanced features and flexibility of many consumer products today.
+and flexibility of many consumer products today.
 The best example is probably the mobile phone, where core functions are now entirely digital, DSP techniques are used extensively throughout the design, and new products appear almost weekly.

 Most high volume electronic products, such as mobile phones, are implemented using Application Specific Integrated Circuits (ASICs).
 In an ASIC the required electronic design is imprinted directly onto the silicon.
 The result is a relatively low unit cost for high volume production.
 However, as the cost for the initial set up of an integrated circuit fabrication run can run to several million dollars, this is not an option for low volume production.
 An alternative is the Field Programmable Gate Array (FPGA).
-A FPGA is an integrated circuit that contains a sea of generic components, which can be configured and connected to one another in enormous variety of different ways.
+A FPGA is an integrated circuit that contains a sea of generic components, which can be configured and connected to one another in an enormous variety of different ways.
 In most FPGAs the configuration and connection information is stored in static RAM.
 This type of FPGA can be re-programmed with a new design in a matter of seconds.
 A fast design turn around time makes FPGAs ideal for prototyping.
-FPGAs can also be used to produce reconfigurable hardware - where the same piece of hardware performs different functions at different times (by simply reprogramming it's on board FPGA(s)).
+FPGAs can also be used to produce reconfigurable hardware - where the same piece of hardware performs different functions at different times (by simply re-programming it's on board FPGA(s)).

-While FPGAs are roughly an order of magnitude behind ASICs in performance.
-The good news is that Moore's law also applies to FPGAs, and FPGA vendors have recognised the potential of digital signal processing and are now producing FPGAs tailored to DSP solutions [2].
+While FPGAs are roughly an order of magnitude behind ASICs in performance, the good news is that Moore's law also applies to FPGAs, and FPGA vendors have recognised the potential of digital signal processing and are now producing FPGAs tailored to DSP solutions [2].
 Recent advances in Field Programmable Gate Array technology mean that complex DSP systems can now be incorporated into one easily re-configurable device, providing an invaluable tool for the development of prototype and small production scale digital radio systems [3].